What to Grow (and When) in Your Pots, Planters, or Raised Beds, No Backyard Needed

 What to Grow in Your Zone

-🌴 Tropical & Subtropical (e.g. Brisbane, Darwin, Cairns, Northern NSW)
+🌴 Tropical & Subtropical (e.g. Brisbane, Darwin, Cairns, Northern NSW, Northern WA)

 Quick tips:

-• Use self-watering or raised planters to handle heavy rain
+- Use self-watering or elevated planters to handle heavy rain

-• Fertilise every 2–3 weeks with an organic liquid boost
+- Fertilise every 2–3 weeks with organic liquid feed

-• Group your pots to create a little microclimate and reduce wind stress
+- Group pots to create a microclimate and shield from wind

 ☀️ Temperate (e.g. Sydney, Melbourne, Adelaide, Perth)